rocky-jaiswal/todo-pro-serverless/README.md

 - NPM workspaces for code management
 - Docker for building artifacts
 - Python for minor scripting tasks
-- Use a base for any web application
+- Use as base for any web application